Davide Somma: 2010–11 season

 Somma's first league start for Leeds came in the match against Doncaster Rovers, Somma received the man of the match award after putting in an impressive performance where he hit the crossbar and also had a goal ruled out for offside.
 Somma scored his fifth and sixth goals of the season against Preston North End.
 He scored his seventh goal of the season with a left footed volley against Middlesbrough.
 In November 2010, Somma entered contract negotiations with Leeds over extending his contract, signing a three-year deal on 9 November.
 In December 2010, after reports circulated in South Africa that Somma had joined Swansea City on loan, Leeds denied the story and said that it was totally incorrect.
 After a spell out of the side, Somma came on as a substitute on 8 January against Arsenal.
 Leeds were 1–0 up when Robert Snodgrass scored a second half penalty, Arsenal equalised in the 90th minute when Cesc Fàbregas scored a penalty.

 He came on as a second-half substitute against Scunthorpe United and scored his eighth goal of the season for Leeds.
 Seconds after coming on against Arsenal in the FA Cup replay, Somma nearly scored but instead put his shot wide of the goal.
 Somma scored his ninth goal of the season with his first touch of the ball after coming on as a substitute against Portsmouth.
 On 1 February, Somma made his first start since the 8 November and marked it with his 10th goal of the season against Hull City.
 Somma scored his 11th goal of the season against Coventry City.
 Somma continued his reputation as a super-sub when he scored his 12th goal of the season with his first touch versus Norwich City.

-The phonetic similarities between his surname "Somma" and the season Summer have led to the popular terrace chant parody of the Mungo Jerry song "In the Summertime", which must be sung upon the very sight of the player on or off the field.
+The phonetic similarities between his surname "Somma" and the season Summer led to the terrace chant parody of the Mungo Jerry song "In the Summertime".